The Difference between Cloud vs. On-Premise ERP

 Selecting an enterprise resource planning (ERP) solution can be a complex choice, especially with the many options to choose from.
-One of the most critical decisions in selecting an ERP solution is whether to host it on-premises or in the cloud.
+One of the most critical decisions in selecting an ERP solution is whether to select cloud vs on-premise ERP hosting.
 There are many reasons why a small- or mid-sized company would choose an on-premise solution, which has historically been the norm.
 However, with recent developments in cloud technology, there are also many benefits to choosing a cloud-based ERP system.

 What is an On-Premise ERP solution?